fairfaxmedia/t/README.md

 `t` is a utility to help you stash that temporary gunk and hopefully find it again later.

+### Initial setup

+Install `t` somewhere in your `$PATH`.

+    $ sudo cp t /usr/local/bin/t

+Configuration is a one-liner, just telling it where to store things:

+    $ echo 'ttop=$HOME/t' > $HOME/.trc

 ### Creating a stash bucket:

     $ t new evil birthday idea

-    ## a bucket is created and a new subshell spawned inside the bucket
-    ## $T_BUCKET_ID is set in the subshell's environment
+A bucket is created and a new subshell spawned inside the bucket.
+The variable `$T_BUCKET_ID` is set in the subshell's environment

-    ## and then in the subshell...
+Once in the new subshell...

     $ pwd
     /Users/jslee/t/6c214a3616b5